How effective is brachytherapy in treating breast cancer?

 What are the side effects of brachytherapy?

 All treatments for breast cancer carry a risk of side effects.
-Short-term side effects of brachytherapy can include tiredness, soreness or redness on the skin of the breast, swollen breast tissue, slight changes in the color of the skin of the breast.
-There is also a small risk of infection following the placement of the catheters.1,6Learn more about possible side effects.
+Short-term side effects of brachytherapy can include skin reaction, hematoma, breast pain.
+There is also a small risk of infection following the placement of the catheters.
+Late side effects are rare and can include skin hyperpigmentation, telangiectasia, fibrosis and fat necrosis.

 How soon can I get back to work after receiving brachytherapy?

 The recovery time after brachytherapy is usually short.
-After 2-5 days, most patients can get back to their everyday activities.1
+After 2-5 days most patients can get back to their everyday activities.